clawtrace

 Roadmap

-- Rubric-Based Evaluation — Define quality rubrics, auto-score agent trajectories, catch regressions before deployment
+- Rubric-based evaluation — define quality rubrics, auto-score trajectories, catch regressions before deployment

-- A/B Testing — Run agent variants side by side, compare cost, quality, and speed, promote winners with confidence
+- A/B testing — run agent variants side by side, compare cost/quality/speed, promote winners

-- Self-Evolving Agents — The long vision: agents that learn from their own trajectory data to continuously improve reliability, reduce costs, and adapt to new patterns automatically
+- Self-evolving agents — agents that learn from their own trajectory data to cut costs and fix failure patterns automatically

 Development